-MJF is a not-for-profit organization.Donate now to support equal justice for all.
+MJF is a not-for-profit organization.Donate now to support access to justice for all.
 Donations are tax deductible.

 Through MJF you can choose to volunteer your time on a project in an area of law which most closely matches your interests and strengths.
 In doing so, you make an enormous difference for low-income Minnesotans who might otherwise go underrepresented.

-MJF accomplishes its goal to help meet the legal needs of low-income Minnesotans through three primary tracks, the Law School Public Service Program (LSPSP); the Summer Clerkship Program (SCP); and the Legal Scholarship for Equal Justice (LSEJ), a curriculum-based service program.
+MJF accomplishes its goal to help meet the legal needs of low-income Minnesotans through three primary tracks: the Law School Public Service Program (LSPSP); the Summer Fellowship Program (SFP); and Street Law.

 In 1982, law students concerned about access to justice for low-income Minnesotans founded MJF.
 These visionary students believed that lawyers and law students have a special professional obligation to provide quality legal services to those who cannot afford legal representation.
 MJF developed a broad vision in the mid-1980s as civil legal service providers were suffering massive cutbacks in federal funding; in response to this crisis, MJF created volunteer and Summer Fellowship programs, establishing the organization’s commitment to provide law student assistance to public interest and pro bono attorneys working in the community.GET TO KNOW MJF